OWASP/www-project-developer-guide/draft/04-foundations/02-secure-development.md

 Almost all modern software is developed in an iterative manner passing through phase to phase, such as identifying customer requirements, implementation and test.
-Theses phases are revisited in a cyclic manner throughout the lifetime of the application.
+These phases are revisited in a cyclic manner throughout the lifetime of the application.
 A generic Software Development LifeCycle (SDLC) is shown below, and in practice there may be more or less phases according to the processes adopted by the business.